mixpanel/docs/pages/docs/reports/apps/experiments.md

 The Experiments report analyzes how A/B test variants impact your metrics.
 Experiments does this by calculating the difference between variant groups and the effects of the variants on selected events.

 Experiments requires an A/B test, its variant, and a dashboard that contains the metrics you are measuring.
-An experiment query calculates the variants’ effects on the dashboard metrics by calculating the delta and the lift between the two variants.
+An experiment query calculates the variants' effects on the dashboard metrics by calculating the delta and the lift between the two variants.

 To access Experiments, click on **Applications** in the top right navigation, then select **Experiments**.